away4people/receiver_sender_task/README.md

 **What was not done (and probably not expected):**
 1. No tests were written
 2. No clean architecture approach was used
-3. No makefile and configuration for docker, no CI/CD instructions etc.
+3. No makefile and configuration for docker, no .gitignore, no CI/CD instructions etc. - because it's not a production project.
 4. Init() function was not used for configuration initialization.

 P.S.
 I was not sure how meticulous to approach this small task :)